STAT184-Spring2024-Sec001/Final_Project_Master_Xinyue/README.md

   - https://github.com/fivethirtyeight/data --FiveThirtyEight (https://fivethirtyeight.com/) is a media outlet known for doing some excellent data analysis in many of their articles and stories.
 Much of their data is shared in a GitHub Repo
   - https://github.com/nytimes --New York Times GitHub Repo with supporting data from many stories they have published
   - https://github.com/rfordatascience/tidytuesday --Your primary data set must NOT come from an R package.
 You can usually download a CSV of the data hosted by Tidy Tuesday (if needed for your primary--they give you the `read_csv` code) or you can use their R package directly for a secondary source.
-  - Neil also has some data files you might be able to use
 + __What does a good example of the Final Project look like?__
   - Check out the various projects listed at the end of the Data Computing eBook as well as the example report.
 Those as well as the activities, especially towards the later parts of the course can help give you a sense of the scope for this project.
 + __Can I use Python (or another language)?__